rachelmoonstar/Auto-eD/paper.md

 This software and associated web application are valuable pedagogical tools because they allow students to view the computational graph in both forward and reverse mode alongside the computational table.
 This makes it easy for students to relate the table and the graph as well as compare the differences in graph traversal of the forward and reverse mode.
-An example output from the web application is below.
+An example output from the web application is shown below.
 The first row shows the computational graphs for the forward (left) and reverse (right) modes of automatic differentiation.
-The table in the second row shows the values of the function and it's derivative at a specified evaluation point at each step of the graph.
+The table in the second row shows the values of the function and its derivative at a specified evaluation point at each step of the graph.
 The figure in the bottom right shows a snapshot of an interactive visualization that enables the user to systematically step through each step of reverse mode.
 The current step is highlighted with a bold, yellow arrow.